mythology-and-legends-in-warfare

 Offensive Use of the Shield

 The Norman shield was not purely passive.
 The boss could be used as a striking surface in close combat—a punch to the face or chest could stun an opponent, create an opening for a sword thrust, or shove an enemy back.
 The edge of the shield, especially when reinforced with a metal rim, could be slammed into an opponent’s knee or neck.
-Historical manuals and medieval chronicles describe knights using their shields to “overbear” an adversary, pushing against the enemy shield to break the formation.
-This aggressive use of the shield made it an integral part of Norman close-combat technique.
+Medieval accounts from the chronicler William of Poitiers describe Norman knights using their shields to “overbear” an adversary, pushing against the enemy shield to break the formation during the shield wall clash.
+In single combat, a warrior might hook the rim of his shield behind an opponent’s shield edge and pull it aside to expose the body.
+This aggressive use of the shield made it an integral part of Norman close-combat technique, blurring the line between defense and attack.

 Formation Tactics: The Shield Wall and Beyond

 The most famous formation utilizing Norman shields was the shield wall, a line of warriors locking their shields edge-to-edge to form an unbroken barrier.
 At Hastings, after the initial Norman retreat and feigned flight, the reformed infantry and cavalry used a variant of the shield wall to withstand Harold’s housecarls.
-The kite shields interlocked to create a continuous face, while the second rank held their shields overhead (the “testudo” or tortoise formation) to protect against missiles from above.
+The kite shields interlocked to create a continuous face, while the second rank held their shields overhead (the “testudo” or tortoise formation) to protect against missiles from above—a tactic borrowed from Roman manuals but adapted to the kite shape.
 This disciplined wall allowed Norman crossbowmen and archers to shoot into the Anglo-Saxon ranks from relative safety.

 Symbolism and Status